prascuna/scala-pills/04-sample-rest-service/README.md

-# Docker for Integration tests
+# Sample REST project

-This project illustrates how we can setup Integration tests with Docker, spinning up a different MySQL container for each test suite.
+This project illustrates how we can setup a REST project, with Akka HTTP, Circe and support for snake case